Age-of-information minimization via opportunistic sampling by an energy harvesting source: Reinforcement Learning for AoI Optimization: Single Process

 \subsubsection{Optimality equation in terms of Q-function}

-The optimal Q function is denoted by $Q^{*}(E,T,b)$ for a generic state-action pair $(E,T,b)$, where the state is $(E,T) $ and the action is $b \in \{0,1\}$.
-The quantity $Q^{*}(E,T,b)$ denotes the expected cost obtained if the current state is $(E,T)$, current action chosen is $b$, and an optimal policy is employed from the next time instant.
+The optimal Q-function is denoted by $Q^{*}(E,T,b)$ for a generic primary state-action pair $(E,T,b)$, where the primary state is $(E,T) $ and the action is $b \in \{0,1\}$.
+The quantity $Q^{*}(E,T,b)$ denotes the expected cost obtained if the current primary state is $(E,T)$, the current action chosen is $b$, and an optimal policy is employed from the next time instant.
 Also, $Q^{*}(E,T,C, a)$ corresponds to the intermediate state $(E,T,C)$ and a corresponding action $a \in \{0,1\}$.
-It is important to note that, we have to maintain two different types of Q functions to handle states and intermediate states; this is not done in standard Q-learning.
+It is important to note that, we have to maintain two different types of Q-functions to handle primary states and intermediate states; this is not done in standard Q-learning.
 The optimal Q-value functions are given by: